Cristy94/markdown-blog/README.md

 ## Demo
 You can see a usage [demo here](https://usertrack.net/blog) (the blog is integrated into an existing site).

-## Usage
+## INstallation Usage
-Copy the files to a PHP server and create new posts by adding new `post-url-slug.md` files in the `posts` folder.
+Copy the `markdown-blog` folder to a PHP server and create new posts by adding new `post-url-slug.md` files in the `posts` folder.
 The post must start with a `# Heading`, which will also be the title of the post and used in the `<title>` tag.

 ## Customization